By Peru specialist Josh

-Finally, for a touch of glamor and a real one-off experience, I always suggest you follow up a more traditional city tour of Cuzco with a gourmet al fresco picnic.
+Finally, for a touch of glamour and a real one-off experience, I always suggest you follow up a more traditional city tour of Cuzco with a gourmet alfresco picnic.

 You’re driven to a scenic spot outside the city, which might be Sacsayhuaman (the zig-zagging ruins of an Inca fortification), the hills overlooking the salt mines of Maras, or the teal waters of Lake Huaypo.
 Here, you sit down to a multi-platter tented lunch provided by Cicciolina, my preferred restaurant in Cuzco.

 My tips for making the most out of Peru’s food